ToF-/LunarLanderCTDD/README.md

 ## 05 - changes the color of display when space is pressed

 ## 06 - display a tick counter at every redraw

+## 07 - display a square at a position that evolves at each tick count